 Earlier in the summer, the College of Arts and Sciences announced the addition of the new Master of Science in Kinesiology, set to begin Fall 2020.
 The incoming program has encouraged our Kinesiology Department to consider innovative ways to engage faculty, staff, and students with research and the community.
 We invite you to learn more and consider making a gift.

 Our small and vibrant department plays an active role in producing tomorrow’s leaders in sport, exercise, and health.
 We believe in the motto, ‘exercise for life, exercise for everyone’ and look to empower our students to consider the positive impact that exercise can have on the whole person.
 As a result of our efforts, Seattle University has recently earned the title of an Exercise is Medicine campus by the American College of Sports Medicine.

-Students who complete our bachelor of science degree in Sport and Exercise will take on employment in community, clinical, industry, and medical settings.
+Students who complete our bachelor of science degree in Kinesiology will take on employment in community, clinical, industry, and medical settings.
 The strong foundation in human function and performance provides many students with knowledge necessary to pursue graduate studies in related fields of athletic training, occupational therapy, physical therapy, and general sports science.

 Just like an athlete is constantly trying to improve, our faculty and staff continue to grow and progress as individuals and a department.
 When exploring the website, make sure to check back frequently for updates on new courses, programs, and initiatives.
 Check out our events page to better understand where we (students, staff, and faculty) can contribute and collaborate across college, university and greater Seattle communities.
 And feel free to contact us if you have any questions (or ideas!) concerning our department or program offerings.